Where Your Heart Is

 For where your treasure is, there will your heart be also.
 Matthew 6:21

-Satan does not care what your attention is on just as long as it is not on Jesus.
-The devil cares very little about whether you deliberately bow down to him, as long as you err from Jesus.
-The secret though is the heart.
-Whatever you choose to love will be the thing that controls your life.
-The bible teaches us that we are not to love the world, neither the things that are in the world.
+Satan does not care what your attention is on, so long as it’s not on Jesus.
+The devil cares very little whether you deliberately bow down to him; only that you stray from Jesus.
+The focus here is the heart.
+Whatever you choose to love will be what controls your life.
+The Bible teaches we are not to love the world, neither the things that are in the world.
 The reason is simple; you will run to that thing you love.

-The bible is specific in the sense that it teaches that we are to love the Lord with all our heart, soul, and mind.
-Many times we serve God because we know that it is the right thing to do.
-However, we may have given our heart over to something else.
-In the end, our hearts desires are manifest for the world to see.
+The Bible specifically instructs us to love the Lord with all our heart, soul, and mind.
+Many times we serve God because we know it is the right thing to do.
+However, we may have secretly given our heart over to something else.
+In the end our heart’s desires are manifest for the world to see.

-Your heart is a very powerful thing.
-The heart is the place where your passions live.
+Your intangible heart is a very powerful part of you.
+It is the place where your passions live.
 Your passions drive your life.
-It’s amazing that in the course of our lives, there may be a lot of things we involve ourselves in, but there are very few things that we are passionate about.
+It’s amazing that in the course of our lives, there may be many things we involve ourselves in, but very few things that we are passionate about.
 Your passion reveals where your heart is.
 The things you value the most speak well of where your heart is.
 As Jesus revealed, your treasure reveals your heart.
 Some people may not realize, but the abundance of time or money we spend on a thing is a manifest token of our heart’s passion.